KumareshBabuNS/organize-products-api/README.md

-# organize-products-api
+# Organize Products API
-API to organize products.
+This API organizes products given in JSON format according to filter order specified as parameter.

 ## Local Endpoint
 To run the application on a local environment, download jar file [here](organize-products-api-1.0.jar) and execute the command below: